Barbie in a Christmas Carol: Promotion

 To promote the film, an exclusive interview for Amazon.com featuring Barbie (voiced by Kelly Sheridan) was released, called "Barbie Talks About Her Holiday Movie".

 DVD Sales

-The film was released on November 4, 2008 and grossed $6,626,008 in the U.S. DVD market.
+The film was released on November 4, 2008, and grossed $6,626,008 in the U.S. DVD market.

 Adaptation

-Based on the 1843 book A Christmas Carol by Charles Dickens, the film was adapted into a story book written by Mary Man-Kong and published by Golden Books (a division of Random House).
+Based on the 1843 book A Christmas Carol by Charles Dickens, the film was adapted into a storybook written by Mary Man-Kong and published by Golden Books (a division of Random House).